 I’m very hopeful that maybe the second time around we can really milk it when Freddie and Sam get back together.

-And if the show ends without ever touching Seddie again, I’ll be f–king pissed (pardon my language, please), but it’s certainly not going to change the way I feel about Seddie.
+And if the show ends without ever touching Seddie again, I’ll be furious, but it’s certainly not going to change the way I feel about Seddie.

 This episode is very cleanly divided into two plots: Spencer dating his old babysitter, and then the Seddie plot.
 In the Seddie plot, Carly points out that it’s weird Freddie and Sam didn’t see each other over the weekend and had separate plans for the next day.
 She encourages them to try out things the other person likes, but that ends in disaster.
 In the end, Freddie and Sam decide they don’t really “click” at this time.